-The specifics and dynamics of occupations are analyzed to support occupation as the center in occupational therapy practice.
-Activities of daily living (ADL), instrumental activities of daily living (IADL) and other occupations central to the care of self will be analyzed with development of strategies for addressing occupation with persons, groups, and populations.
+The specifics and dynamics of occupations are analyzed to support occupation as the center of occupational therapy practice.
+Activities of daily living (ADL), instrumental activities of daily living (IADL) and other occupations central to the care of self will be analyzed with strategies for addressing occupation with individuals, groups, and populations.
 The roles, habits, and routines of individuals and the contexts and environments in which they engage in occupations will be explored.
 Observation skills will be developed through the ability to describe and analyze optimal performance in occupations.

 Explores the three basic tenets of occupational therapy through the profession, the practice, and the practitioner.
 The profession and practice of occupational therapy is analyzed through the Occupational Therapy Practice Framework and theoretical models of occupation.
 The professional roles and ethical responsibilities of the practitioner are studied.

 Intended to ground students in the occupational therapy process of selecting and administering clinical measurement tools used to guide evaluation and assessment a client’s occupational performance.
 Students will learn to use a client-centered approach to clinical assessment including the use of: formal and informal interviewing techniques and skilled observation of occupational performance skills and patterns.

 Develops fundamental scientific inquiry skills related to evidence-based practice and knowledge translation: gathering, critically appraising, and applying the rehabilitation research literature.
 Evidence-based reasoning is taught within the context of doing synthesized literature reviews.
 Emphasizes appreciating the value of life-long learning as future evidence-based occupational therapists as well as developing the skills to carry this out in challenging and changing clinical environments.